Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Note:

-    Godot will not reimport materials that are stored in external files unless you remove the associated `.material` file before reimporting.
+    Pandemonium will not reimport materials that are stored in external files unless you remove the associated `.material` file before reimporting.

     To force reimporting materials every time the 3D scene is reimported, change